 Will volunteering affect my benefits?

-Volunteering shouldn’t affect your benefits but we suggest you ask for advice from the Job Centre or your employment advisor.
+Volunteering should not affect your benefits, but we suggest you ask for advice from the Job Centre or your employment advisor.

 Will volunteering cost me anything?

-No. Mencap will pay agreed out-of-pocket expenses that you may have whilst volunteering (e.g. travel / meals / activity costs whilst volunteering).
+Mencap will pay agreed out-of-pocket expenses that you may have whilst volunteering (e.g. for travel, meals or activity costs whilst volunteering).